-4 Rational Reasons Why You Should Stop Dating Right Now
+4 Rational Reasons Why You Should Take a Break From Dating Right Now

 Some people are absolutely terrified of being single.